2 PSA Upper Receiver Autopsies - Part 2/3

 Frequently Asked Questions

-The PSA upper receivers received an overall grade of B-.
-While noted for being decent for their price point (around $300), issues like potential over-gassing and past observations of over-torqued barrel nuts were mentioned.
+The expert assessment gives PSA upper receivers an overall grade of B-.
+While noting issues like potential over-gassing and past observations of over-torqued barrel nuts, they are considered a decent value for their approximate $300 price point.

 More Gunsmithing & DIY Videos You Might Like